Aliciawyse/code-challenge/README.md

 ## How to try it out:
 - Type in `./scrub sensitive_fields.txt input.json`
-- Look for generated output in new file called new_output.json
+- Look for generated output in new file called `output.json`

 ## Project takeaways:
-- I got started by getting reliable specs in place and getting each to pass.
-Then, certain patterns were more obvious, so I revisited the code to "DRY" it up.
+I got started by getting reliable specs in place and getting each to pass.
+Afterward certain patterns were more obvious, so I revisited the code to "DRY" it up.
+I also used the RuboCop linter to help with formatting the code nicely.
 It was a challenge to handle nested objects and arrays in a smart way.
-For next steps, it would be helpful to split up concepts like (validating input, looping through input, replacing input).
+For next steps, it would be helpful to split up concepts such as: validating input, looping through input, replacing input.